kelveden/streamfire/README.md

 * Auto-complete the name of a user in the room (Tab key).
 * List the users currently logged into the room (F2 key).
 * Open the room in a browser (F3 key)
+* Search a given room for messages matching a specific search term.

 Installation
 ------------